Actin: History

 The amino acid sequencing of actin was completed by M. Elzinga and co-workers in 1973.
 The crystal structure of G-actin was solved in 1990 by Kabsch and colleagues.
 In the same year, a model for F-actin was proposed by Holmes and colleagues following experiments using co-crystallization with different proteins.
 The procedure of co-crystallization with different proteins was used repeatedly during the following years, until in 2001 the isolated protein was crystallized along with ADP.
 However, there is still no high-resolution X-ray structure of F-actin.
 The crystallization of G-actin was possible due to the use of a rhodamine conjugate that impedes polymerization by blocking the amino acid cys-374.
 Christine Oriol-Audit died in the same year that actin was first crystallized but she was the researcher that in 1977 first crystallized actin in the absence of Actin Binding Proteins (ABPs).
 However, the resulting crystals were too small for the available technology of the time.

 Although no high-resolution model of actin's filamentous form currently exists, in 2008 Sawaya's team were able to produce a more exact model of its structure based on multiple crystals of actin dimers that bind in different places.
 This model has subsequently been further refined by Sawaya and Lorenz.
 Other approaches such as the use of cryo-electron microscopy and synchrotron radiation have recently allowed increasing resolution and better understanding of the nature of the interactions and conformational changes implicated in the formation of actin filaments.

 Research

 Chemical inhibitors

 A number of natural toxins that interfere with actin's dynamics are widely used in research to study actin's role in biology.
 Latrunculin – a toxin produced by sponges – binds to G-actin preventing it from joining microfilaments.
 Cytochalasin D – produced by certain fungi – serves as a capping factor, binding to the (+) end of a filament and preventing further addition of actin molecules.
-In contrast, the sponge toxin jasplakinolide promotes the nucleation of new actin filaments by binding and stabilzing pairs of actin molecules.
+In contrast, the sponge toxin jasplakinolide promotes the nucleation of new actin filaments by binding and stabilizing pairs of actin molecules.
 Phalloidin – from the "death cap" mushroom Amanita phalloides – binds to adjacent actin molecules within the F-actin filament, stabilizing the filament and preventing its depolymerization.

 Phalloidin is often labelled with fluorescent dyes to visualize actin filaments by fluorescence microscopy.